top of page

 Participate in social events (if possible)

-Group activities such as book clubs, community education/actities, church groups, etc. A great way to prevent isolation and meet new people.
+Group activities, such as book clubs, community education, church groups, etc. A great way to prevent isolation and meet new people.

 Technology

-Using technology such as computers, smart phones, iPads, etc. Some cell phone companies have special, affordable plans for people with disabilities or parents of children with disabilities.
-Keep all of your receipts for anything you purchase for your disability including your monthly bills and internet service may qualify as tax deductible.
+Using technology such as computers, smartphones, iPads, etc. Some cell phone companies have special, affordable plans for people with disabilities or parents of children with disabilities.
+Keep all receipts for any purchases related to your disability, including monthly bills and internet service, which may be tax-deductible.

-Keep chargers with you or portable battery for you device.
+Keep chargers with you or a portable battery for your device.

 • Reminders- Use alerts, set reminder alarms